fluteijn-utrecht/KISS-frontend/README.md

 Now, you should be able to add new migrations.
 The kiss.bff project contains the migrations, and setting this project as your startup project should resolve the above error.
 Make sure to switch back to the original startup project configuration after adding the migrations, if required for your development process.

-## OIDC koppeling (Azure AD)
+## OIDC authentication (Azure AD)
-Om in te kunnen loggen is er een OIDC identity provider nodig.
+An OIDC identity provider is required to login to the application.
-Bij gebruik van Azure AD dient het voor de koppeling gebruikte secret periodiek vernieuwd te worden.
+The secret that is used in the connection must be renewed periodically if Azure AD is used as the identity provider.
-Een redirectloop bij inloggen is indicatie dat dit het geval is
+A redirectloop after log in is an idication the secret has expired
-1. ga naar de appregistration.
+1. go to the appregistration.
-1. ga naar certificates en secrets.
+1. go to certificates en secrets.
-1. voeg een secret toe (de waarde wordt automatisch gegenereerd) en kopieer de waarde.
+1. Add a secret (the value is generated automatically) and copy the value.
-1. update de waarde van OIDC_CLIENT_SECRET in je env.local (OIDC_CLIENT_ID verandert niet)
+1. update de value of the OIDC_CLIENT_SECRET in your env.local (OIDC_CLIENT_ID is not affected)